paulbradshaw/MED7373-Data-Journalism/README.md

 By the end of this week you should be able to use a range of techniques for fetching data from APIs in both R and JavaScript, and explore possibilities for dynamically analysing and/or presenting that data.

-* Workshop: Using APIs in JavaScript and R
+* Workshop: Using APIs in JavaScript and R. [Fork this!](https://github.com/paulbradshaw/MED7373-Data-Journalism/tree/master/api)
 * Task: Development of data journalism project
 * Reading: Bogost et al (2010) Newsgames: Journalism at Play